PistolRcks/starboundmodtester/README.md

 `./sbmodtester.sh --literal /home/example/path-to-folder/fooA`

 Both commands will output the same result, assuming that SMT is placed in `/home/example/path-to-folder/`.
 The advantage to using literal naming is flexibility.
 For example, you could use a pre-defined variable, or a folder outside of SMT's location, or multiple folders within one folder.
+#### -s or --skip-build
+Skips the build phase and goes straight to starting Starbound.
-#### -c or --cleanup
+#### -w or --enable-workshop-mods
-This will cleanup all `*.tmp.pak` files created by SMT in the selected Starbound's mod folder.
-This will be automated in a later update when I can figure out how to not make Starbound stop SMT.
-Currently, you can automate cleanup with this:

-`./sbmodtester.sh foo1 foo2 foo3 fooN ; ./sbmodtester.sh -c`
+Copys over Steam Workshop mods to your Starbound mod folder.
+Note that this is only applicable if you have Starbound on Steam.
+However, if you are using a non-Steam Starbound and wish to use Workshop mods, this will also work.

 ## Extra Remarks
 This version is being built for the intent of being run on Linux with the bash shell.
 Anyone who wishes to make a Windows/macOS (It may work with minimal edits on macOS, seeing as it also uses the bash shell) branch may do so, as I have no knowledge or intention of doing so.

-NOTE: The mod does NOT load Starbound through Steam, so all Workshop mods will not be loaded.
+NOTE: The mod does NOT load Starbound through Steam, so all Workshop mods will only be loaded if you use `-w` or `--enable-workshop-mods`.
 However, this does allow for usage on platforms other than Steam, such as GOG.